py0xc3/Python3tools/README.md

 It uses ChaCha20 with 256 bit.
 Blake2s is used for password hashing.
 The tool implements password salts.

-The cryptographic security corresponds to 128 bit symmetric security, limited by Blake2s, but sufficient for today.
+The cryptographic security corresponds to 128 bit symmetric security, limited by hash collision probability of Blake2s, but sufficient for today.

 As soon as ``cryptography`` has implemented Blake2b with variable output length, I will upgrade the tool to 256 bit security.

+``PyCryFI transitional 256.py``:

+See ``PyCryFI``.
+This enhanced version uses Blake2b to reduce collision propability closer to 256 bit symmetric security.
+In order to reduce the key output to 256 bit (forced by ChaCha20) without variable output length, it uses XOR.

+This is a temporary version that is to be replaced when Blake2b of ``cryptography`` supports variable output lengths.
+As the version is mature and the symmetric security is higher than 128 bit, it can be used in practice instead of PyCryFI (... while both versions are secure for today).

 ``tviD``: